- My Neighbors, the Nuttings (1998 – 2000)

 Some of my neighbors and friends, aware of Ali and his relationship to Anne, and confident as I was that the truth would set me free, contacted the press and asked them to investigate Ali.
 Apparently, in the age of digital reporting and instant deadlines, there was no time for that sort of investigative journalism.
 One reporter went so far as to inquire with the Berkeley police about Ali, but the police told the reporter that Ali was not a suspect, and that appears to have been the end of the inquiry.
 For my part, I was quickly told by my own attorneys, in no uncertain terms, to say nothing to anyone.

 I had hired a well-known criminal defense attorney renowned for her cross-examination skills.
 I looked forward to the demolition of Abelson and Mehrizi on the stand at trial.
 But it was not to be.
 While the elder abuse charge alone might have been possible to defend effectively, there were now some 30 other charges, including the 11 felony perjury counts for each year of Form 700 filings that didn’t declare the loan and that real estate investment (to which the defense was a truthful but woefully inadequate “I forgot”), and all the other “gotcha” misdemeanor omissions and mistakes that they had found combing through my papers looking for the Nutting’s lost property.
 If a jury didn’t believe that I was forgetful, I would be in state prison for decades.
 The DA had apparently finally come to some realization of their over-reach, and they were willing to offer me a deal with no jail time, but after arresting a sitting judge in his courthouse and publicly accusing him of massive theft in the millions of dollars, they had to make sure it looked like they were justified, that I was in fact a bad guy.
-They wouldn’t make me plead guilty, but they needed no-contest pleas to two felonies, theft from an elder (for the bookkeeping errors in the trust account) and perjury (for the Form 700 omissions).
-In the end, offered a deal with no jail time in return for a no contest plea, balanced against the prospect of an enormously expensive and emotionally destructive trial (particularly destructive for my family) in a dramatically over-charged case with many, many years of potential state prison exposure, I chose the safer path and accepted the deal.
+They wouldn’t make me plead guilt to anything, but they needed no-contest pleas to two felonies, theft from an elder (for the bookkeeping errors in the trust account) and perjury (for the Form 700 omissions).
+In the end, offered a deal with no jail time in return for a no contest plea, balanced against the prospect of an enormously expensive and emotionally destructive trial in a dramatically over-charged case with many, many years of potential state prison exposure, I chose the safer path and accepted the deal.
 I did not abuse the Nuttings.
 I did not take financial advantage of them.
 I did not commit perjury.
 But I had been careless in my record-keeping, and lax in my attention to decision-making, and there was now a price to pay for that laxity.
 I pleaded no contest as the only reasonable way to move on with my life.

 Shortly after the plea deal was finalized, the CJP began to press for a stipulation to end their proceedings.
 They proposed an entirely one-sided set of facts, devoid of every explanatory or mitigating fact.
 Like the District Attorney, their institutional prerogatives clearly outweighed any interest in a balanced factual narrative.
 It was in the interest of both these parties to justify my treatment at their hands by presenting as negative a portrait as possible, and that is what the stipulation required.
 For example, they refused to include any information on Ali and Mr. Abelson, and refused to include information on the Nutting’s estate planning for charity which I had prepared.
 In the end, as with the criminal case, it seemed far wiser to accept a settlement, however flawed, in preference to a long and public ordeal at hearing.
 Although the institutional mandate of the Commission is to defend the integrity of the judiciary, and to truly do so would require a balanced and understanding approach, for me the process was entirely hostile and antagonistic.
 I should have been informed of the charges against me before being required to produce evidence.
 I should have had a chance to meet with the investigator and explain myself without fear of self-incrimination in a parallel criminal process.
 The final stipulation should have contained the explanatory and mitigating factors that would help the public understand what really happened – that a judge made careless mistakes, not that there was a hidden criminal on the bench.
 Instead, once again the public narrative – as at the time of my arrest – presented only one side of a complicated and nuanced narrative.